Mean-field limit of non-exchangeable systems: Introduction. Multi-agent systems on graphs

 Some major differences are immediately apparent for non-exchangeable systems like~\eqref{eq1}.
 First of all, because agents are non-identical, it may not be realistic to assume that they are initially identically distributed.
 We will still assume that the $X_i^0$ are independent though as this is essential for the reduction in complexity leading to~\eqref{eqm4-1}.
 Instead of propagation of chaos, we consequently have to deal with the weaker notion of {\em propagation of independence}.

 It is possible to extend some of the classical approaches to prove this propagation of independence (as we do in the proof later).
 Unfortunately propagation of independence no longer directly implies the limit~\eqref{eqm4-1} for general non-exchangeable systems, creating major difficulties.
-The one exception occurs in the special case where
+The one exception occurs in the special case where the degree of each node of the graph is independent of $i$, that is,

+for all $i=1,\ldots,N$.
 In that setting, it is possible to still derive the classical mean-field limit~\eqref{eqm4-1}; see \cite{DGL} for {\it i.i.d} initial positions $X_i^0$, and to \cite{CDG} for the stability for this initial distribution.
 For general connectivities~$w_{ij}$ however, new ideas and new methods seem to be needed.